Bargain Flutes!

 Learn all about these instruments in my articles Ultimate Guide to the Song Flute and the Ultimate Guide to the Tonette.

-Tenor Recorders -- Yamaha and Aulos in Plastic
+Tenor Recorder -- Yamaha and Aulos in Plastic

 The tenor recorder presents an expressive, mellow voice.
 It's no wonder that so many soprano recorder players take up the tenor next.